quano2/MATLAB-to-Python/Readme.txt

 PROBLEMS NOTICED:
 - Left and Right divide
 - Array left and right division
+- Newlines in strings can't be read in probably

 NOTES:
 - Dotdivequals and Dotmulequals have been removed not sure what they do